🌳Welcome To Maple Class Webpage 🌳

 Our Class Teacher is Miss Williams.

-Our Learning Support Assistants are Mrs Sawyers.
+Our Learning Support Assistant is Mrs Sawyers.

 Our P.E day is Friday.